I think you’ll agree with me that writing persuasive essays can sometimes be difficult, as you have to effectively convince your audience and readers!

 Step 3: Build your defense

-The perfect structure in building your defense is as follows (with examples):
+Here I have provided a perfect structure in building your defense (with examples):

 Main idea: The nomination of vice-presidential candidates by the major parties should be made more democratic and systematic.